 There are a good number of replacements for Masonite siding.
 Two of the more common in this area is Vinyl and Fiber-cement siding.
 Both of these sidings are waterproof, low maintenance and can come in a variety of colors and styles.
 Both will add value to your home and offer better energy efficiency.

-Unsure if you have Masonite or if it needs to be replaced?
+Unsure if you have Masonite Siding or if it needs to be replaced?
 If you would like some more information, please reach out to us on how we can help you protect and beautify your home.
-We can be reached at 919-916-5640 or at email@example.com.
+We can be reached at 919-916-5640 or at firstname.lastname@example.org.
 Learn more about all of our siding replacement services.